-- If an item is lost and paid for but later found and returned, a refund will be made if the material has not been replaced or reordered and no more than one month has elapsed since payment was made.
+- If an item is lost and paid for but later found and returned, a refund will be made if the material has not been replaced or reordered and no more than 30 days have elapsed since payment was made.
 Overdue fines will not be refunded.

-After 90 days, lost item charges on the patron’s record convert to miscellaneous charges with a note of the item’s title in the patron’s extended information record.
-This allows for the library's catalog maintenance.
+After 90 days, lost item charges on the patron’s record convert to miscellaneous charges with a note of the item’s title in the patron’s extended info record.
+This allows for the Library’s catalog maintenance.

 An intralibrary loan is an item owned by the local BridgerNet group.
-These items may have a hold placed on them through the catalog.
-Patrons may reserve material in person, by phone, or online.
-When a reserved item becomes available, the patron will be notified.
-After seven days the hold will expire.
+Most items may be placed on hold (reserved).
+Patrons may place holds in person, by phone, or online.
+When a hold becomes available, the patron will be notified.
+After seven days, the hold will expire.

 Couriers transport items between the BridgerNet libraries.
-We encourage all patrons to return items to the same library where they were checked out.
+We encourage but do not require all patrons to return items to the owning library.